ocaml/ocaml.org/data/tutorials/language/1ms_01_functors.md

 The kind of data structures and algorithms used to implement a heap is not discussed in this document.

-The common prerequisite to implementing any kind of heap is the availability of a means to compare the elements they contain.
+The common prerequisite to implement any heap is a means to compare the elements they contain.
 That's the same signature as the parameter of `Set.Make` and `Map.Make`:
 ```ocaml
 module type OrderedType = sig
   type t